DGI-Geoscience/merc2023/excercise_1.md

 4. At the top of the borehole it appears that the lithological rock type logged by the geologist is incorrect.
 Please indicate why this might be.
 (3 marks)

-5. Within the last purple unit, can you identify two or more sub-units based on the physical properties and the OTV image.
+5. Within the last purple unit, can you identify two or more sub-units based on the physical properties.
 Please explain how you came up with this answer.
 (3 marks)